vikahlv/Bias/README.md

+# Monte Carlo simulation of varying confounding by indication
-## Last modified: 2021-05-02
+Last modified: 2021-05-02
-## Author: Viktor H. Ahlqvist
+Author: Viktor H. Ahlqvist

 The idea is to:
-1. Create individual level data
+ Markup : 1.
+Create individual level data
 2. Perform regression
 3. Store the estimate
 4. Repeat 100 times and avreage